fuzzballb/UdacityDDPGProject2/README.md

 ## Setup the environment in Windows 10

 As with most machine learning projects, its best to start with setting up a virtual environment.
 This way the packages that need to be imported, don't conflict with Python packages that are already installed.
-For this project i used the Anaconda environment based on Python 3.6.
+For this project I used the Anaconda environment based on Python 3.6.

-While the example project provides a requirements.txt, i ren into this error while adding the required packages to your project
+While the example project provides a requirements.txt, I ren into this error while adding the required packages to your project

 ```python
 !pip -q install ./